 - BEFORE YOU PROCEED

-- SAFETY PRECAUTIONS
+- 4 SAFETY

+PRECAUTIONS

-- 7 TOOLS, SUPPLIES, AND REQUIRED EQUIPMENT
+- 7 TOOLS, SUPPLIES,

+AND REQUIRED

+EQUIPMENT

-- ANATOMY OF THE RUSTLER 4X4
+- ANATOMY OF THE RUSTLER

+- S ANATOMY OF THE STAMPEDE

+- 10 ANATOMY OF THE BANDIT

-- QUICK START: GETTING UP TO SPEED
+- 11 QUICK START: GETTING UP TO SPEED

-- 10 THE TRAXXAS TQ 2.4GHz RADIO SYSTEM
+- 12 THE TRAXXAS

+TQ 2.4GHZ RADIO

+SYSTEM

-- 18 ADJUSTING THE ELECTRONIC SPEED CONTROL
+- 20 ADJUSTING THE ELECTRONIC SPEED CONTROL

-- 21 DRIVING YOUR MODEL
+- 23 DRIVING YOUR MODEL

-- 24 ADJUSTING YOUR MODEL
+- 26 ADJUSTING YOUR MODEL

 - 28 MAINTAINING YOUR MODEL

-Thank you for purchasing the 1/10-scale Rustler 4X4 electric stadium truck.
-We are confident that you will appreciate the latest performance and appearance enhancements that have been engineered into this model.
-With a powerful Titan[®] 12T 550 motor and a smooth XL-5 electronic speed control, Rustler 4X4 is built for high-speed action.
+Thank you for purchasing a Traxxas electric model.
+This manual covers the Rustler® stadium race truck, the Bandit® buggy, and the Stampede® monster truck.
+No matter which one you have selected, we are confident you will appreciate the latest performance and appearance enhancements that have been made to these legendary models.
+With a powerful Titan® 12T 550 motor and a smooth XL-5 electronic speed control, Rustler, Bandit and Stampede are built for high-speed action.
 The new wheels and tires feature the latest tread patterns and rubber compounds for superb driving.
-Even innovative technology from our top-of-the-line Revo[®] has found it's way into the Rustler 4X4 in the form of the patent-pending Torque-Control[TM] slipper.
-The Rustler 4X4 will reward you with off-road excitement and high-speed performance in a durable, long-lasting product.
+Even innovative technology from our top-of-the-line Revo® has found it's way into Rustler, Bandit, and Stampede in the form of the patent-pending Torque-Control® slipper.